kotamine/piecemealR/docs/02-Essentials.md

 ### Updating

 R needs regular updates for R distribution, individual R packages, and RStudio.
 Generally, updating once or twice a year would suffice.
 For updating RStudio, go to `Help` and then `Check for Updates`.
 Also, RStudio also makes it easy to update packages; go to `Tools` and the `Check for Package Updates`.
 Do these updates when you have time or you know that you need to update a particular package; updating R and R packages can be trickier than it seems.
-[Kota, should we worry about an update to R restricting what packages or libraries might work?]

 ```r